-The following information and candle usage will enable you to maximize your candle enjoyment.
+Your Candle is Ready to Enjoy!
+The following information will enable you to maximize your candle enjoyment.

-· Always remove the burnt part before each burning.
+· After each use/burn, always remove the burnt part before each lighting.

 · Avoid placing candles around drafts, vents, or air currents.